Traffic Signs: Driving Awareness

 Signs have specific shapes that communicate the purpose of the signs.
-Stop signs are octagonal, and yield signs are shaped like upside-down triangles.
+Stop signs are have an octagon pattern, and yield signs are shaped like upside-down triangles.
 Warning signs are diamond-shaped, and pennant-shaped signs tell drivers that they are in a no-passing zone.
 Round shapes indicate a railroad crossing, pentagons are usually used in school zones, and signs that are shaped like shields mark routes on interstate highways.
 Horizontal rectangles are guide and information signs, and signs that are square or vertical rectangles are regulatory, announcing rules like speed limits.

 Colors are also an important component of road signs and traffic safety.
 Red is reserved for stop signs and other signs that give urgent commands.
 These important signs are red because red is bold and attracts attention.
 Yellow signs communicate warnings about hazards that are permanent.
 The yellow color stands out easily from surroundings and gets drivers’ attention.
 Green signs are informational to direct drivers to specific places, and green is chosen for these signs to be less distracting for drivers.
 White signs are regulatory, showing speed limits and other notices, and these signs are also designed to be less distracting.
 Orange signs are used for construction, brown signs show points of interest such as recreational areas, and blue signs show drivers where to find assistance or services.